learn-co-curriculum/dsc-structure-of-this-course/README.md

 <img src="images/assignment.png" width=70>

 **Pages** contain _Lessons_, and these lessons are mainly about giving you tons of information to absorb.
-In these lessons you'll be reading text and sometimes watching videos (note that what you're reading now is a Page as well).
+In these lessons you'll be reading text and sometimes watching videos (note that what you're reading now is a Page).
 There is really not much more about it, all you need to do is to read them in Canvas.
 Enjoy!

-Sometimes, in fact, quite often, you'll be required to write code.
+Often, you'll be required to write code.
 This is where **Assignments** come in.
 Assignments come in two forms:

 - _Code Lessons_: Code Lessons require you to be able to run code, but you will not be instructed to write code yourself.
-Code Lessons are basically very much like Lessons, but there is an interactive component to it as you'll be running some code that was provided for you.
+Code Lessons are very much like Lessons, but there is an interactive component to it as you'll be running some code that was provided for you.
-- _Labs_: Labs are true assignments in the sense that you'll be asked to write code yourself!
+- _Labs_: Labs ask you to write code yourself!
+We provide example solutions for each lab to help you if you get stuck.

-You can easily tell if an assignment if a _Code Lesson_ or a _Lab_ from the title and the organization.
+You can easily tell if an assignment is a _Code Lesson_ or a _Lab_ from the title and the organization.
 If the title ends with "Lab", it's a lab.
 Additionally, Labs are indented.
 In the image below, you see a Code Lesson followed by a Lab.

 <img src="images/labs.png" width=500>